matias-vazquez/TE2015/Lab03/README.md

 ## __EXERCISE 1: DISPLAY YOUR NAME AND STUDENT ID__
-1. Download file LCD_test.hex from the repository.
+1. Download file LCD_test.hex from this repository.
+This file will allow you to test the proper functioning of your LCD by displaying a simple text messagle once you program your &mu;C with it.

 ## __EXERCISE 2: 8-BIT CALCULATOR__